lauradragoi/lauracd/_posts/2020-10-09-top-10-non-tech-skills-software-engineer.md

 ## 7. Leadership

-Even as an individual contributor, you will have to influence others in order to reach your goals (e.g. accept your code contributions or your new ideas).
+Even as an individual contributor, you will have to influence others to reach your goals (e.g. accept your code contributions or your new ideas).
 When working with a team, a good leader will be able to explain the goals of the team and project and motivate the team to achieve them.
 A good team lead will drive change without **micromanaging** (*management style whereby a manager closely observes and/or controls and/or reminds the work of his/her subordinates or employees*) the team members.

 ## 8. Empowering others